Self Sabotaging Relationship Signs & Patterns

 If you notice a pattern in your dating history of quickly moving from one partner to the next without ever allowing yourself to build a meaningful connection with anyone, you might be engaging in self-sabotage.
 While short-term relationships are valid too, dating people in rapid succession without connecting in a way that feels meaningful or fulfilling to you could be a form of avoidance.

-Avoiding addressing conflict
+Avoiding addressing conflict in safe relationships

 People who tend to sabotage their relationships might use passive-aggressive behavior or the "silent treatment" when there's conflict within the relationship—or they may simply deny that it exists entirely.
 Addressing conflict and its effect on a partner’s feelings often requires a measure of vulnerability and honesty, and this could feel threatening or frightening to someone who tends to sabotage romantic connections.
 This tendency may be particularly common in those with an avoidant attachment style.

-You're suspicious of your partner
+Suspicion of your partner and possible cheating

 Jealousy of your partner’s actions and self-sabotage often go together, often leading to a lack of trust in the relationship and the potential for resentment.
 For example, an individual might text their significant other frequently to ask where they are, what they’re doing, and other details of their partner’s life in an effort to make sure they’re not cheating or thinking of leaving.
 If the partner refuses to comply or gets frustrated at the frequency of the request, it could cause tension, disrespect in the relationship, or even a breakup.
 This tendency may be particularly common in those with an anxious attachment style.

-You're overly critical of your partner
+Being overly critical of your partner

 Holding a partner to impossible standards is another common way to bring about the end of a relationship this way.
 Many people struggle to figure out what realistic expectations for a relationship look like, often defaulting to perfectionism as the ideal to aim for.
 Since no individual and no relationship is perfect, this goal usually ends up making the self-sabotaging individual leave because their expectations aren’t met, or eventually making their partner leave because they never feel “good enough” and find that the constant criticism represents disrespectful behavior.